Extensions-lab/shipper-tms-help/shipperloadmanagement.md

 ## In Truck

 The In Truck section contains the list of Transport Requests that will be delivered by the truck selected in the upper section.
-At any time, a Transport Request (and therefore the sales order represented by that Transport Request) can be removed from the Delivery Order by clicking **Delete from Truck**.
+At any time, a Transport Request (and therefore the sales order represented by that Transport Request) can be removed from the Transport Order by clicking **Delete from Truck**.

 ![Setup Image](resources/shipperloadmanagement/pics/loadmanagement4.png)